IPC Protocol

 D->>A: Tool result

-Independent agents (engineer, reviewer) bypass this relay and execute commands in their own daemon-side DaemonShell processes.
+Independent agents (engineer, reviewer) bypass this lease flow and execute commands in their own daemon-side DaemonShell processes.

 Versioning